Ahoward21/team-builder/README.md

 ## Installation
-code must have NPM installed as well as npm inquirer
+Code must have NPM installed as well as npm inquirer

 ## Usage